Indian, Algerian students killed in Ukraine; others stranded during Russia’s invasion beg for help

 Bagchi added that the Indian foreign secretary is calling on the ambassadors of Russia and Ukraine to help ensure “urgent safe passage for Indian nationals” stuck in Kharkiv and other conflict areas in Ukraine.

+His family told the al-Araby TV channel and news site that Mohammed Talbi, who is in his 20s, had been studying engineering in Ukraine and had just graduated a few months ago.
+They described him as someone who was “ambitious” and “loved life.”
+His father said that during the fighting, he had been hiding in a shelter with other international students.

+“I say to this crazy world, we want to live in peace in all parts of the world,” his father said.
+“Enough of this killing for the sake of killing.”

-Other students allege they have been abandoned by their home countries and that they have not been offered help, with relatives of those stranded in Ukraine heading to local embassies to demand support.
+Other students allege that they have been abandoned by their home countries and that they have not been offered help, with relatives of those stranded in Ukraine heading to local embassies to demand support.

-An estimated 10,000 students from across the Arab world are enrolled at Ukrainian universities, Agence France-Presse reported, and African students reportedly make up 20 percent of international students.
-Many are attracted to Ukraine for its affordable education, while others choose Europe as a haven away from violence and troubles playing out at home.
+An estimated 10,000 students from across the Arab world are enrolled at Ukrainian universities, Agence France-Presse reported, and Africans reportedly make up 20 percent of international students there.
+Many are attracted to Ukraine for its affordable education, while others choose Europe as a haven from violence and other troubles at home.

 “We left Iraq to escape war … but it’s the same thing in Ukraine” now, Ali Mohammed, an Iraqi student, told AFP in a telephone interview.